z669016/adventofcode-2017/README.md

 ## Day 12
 Standard graph operations, so added the algorithms library which contains a basic Graph implementation.
-Some additional work was needed, as the input contains bi-directional edges, while the Graph implementation automatically creates bi-directional edges.
+Some additional work was needed, as the input contains bidirectional edges, while the Graph implementation automatically creates bidirectional edges.
 So, I needed to check for existence of the edges before adding them.

 After this, creating groups (```Set<Program>```) for a specific vertex (Program) or all vertices is simple, as long as you remember which vertices have been visited before.